Matyrobbrt/Cy4Shot.github.io/commissions.md

 <h1 id="Commissions">Commissions</h1>
 Hello!
-I am now taking commissions for mods!
-I will create you a minecraft mod that you can use in your modpacks, or play with friends!
-I have plenty of experience in modding and have done many modding projects in the past.
+I am now taking commissions for mods and textures!
+I will create you a minecraft mod that you can use in your modpacks, or a texture for your mod or resource packs!
+I have plenty of experience in modding and textures and have done many modding projects in the past.
 Note, I will only make mods for Forge 1.16+.

 <h2 id="Reveiws">Reveiws</h2>
 Here are some reveiws from happy customers :D